cloudmesh-community/fa18-523-52/project-report/report.md

 ## Requirements

 This project requires Python 2.7 or greater to integrate the Pandas and NumPy packages.
-It also requires at least 420 KB of storage to hold the HAM10000 dataset.
-The project also requires Anaconda to access Jupyter Notebook with Numpy and Pandas packages installed.
+It requires at least 420 KB of storage to hold the HAM10000 dataset.
+The project also requires the Anaconda platform to access Jupyter Notebook with Numpy and Pandas packages installed.
+The cloud service analytics were performed on KNIME's Cloud Analytics Platform.

 ## Design

-The design of the project was to obtain the dataset and test it on a number of web services.
+The design of the project was to obtain the dataset and test it on a web services.
-First, I tested it on Jupyter Notebook to get a baseline of the components within the dataset.
+First, I tested the dataset on Jupyter Notebook to get a baseline of the components.
-After creating some visualizations, I then incorporated the data into a cloud service.
+After creating some visualizations, I then incorporated the data into KNIME's Analytics Cloud Platform.

 ## Architecture